About this listing

 ****I have a parking pass which is free for your use, but I deduct $50 from your deposit if you forget to return it.
 That is my replacement cost with the city (they charge a lot so residents don't lie about losing them to get lots of extra passes).
 It's good 24/7 with exception of street sweeping.

 ****I provide are battery operated, they look very real and do the trick.
 Someone tried to light them once.
 Just turn them over and flick the switch.
 But NO open flame candles in the room please.
 NO incense, NO smoking in the room please.
-On the patio is fine.
+On the patio is fine (only exception=cigars)

 ****There's a large electric blanket and an extra comforter available, just ask.
 There are premium memory foam pillows on your bed, along with a great memory foam mattress topper.
-There are a couple feather pillows too, should you prefer that like me and some polyester if you have allergies.
+There are a couple alternative pillows too, most often kept on the closet shelves, should you prefer that.

 ***EMAIL ME DEPARTURE AND ARRIVAL TIMES!!!